openshift-pipelines/pipelines-as-code/docs/content/docs/install/getting-started.md

 💡 Don't forget to run "tkn pac create repository" to create a new Repository CR on your cluster.
 ```

-You can visit the your newly created GitHub Application by clicking on the URL,
+You can visit your newly created GitHub Application by clicking on the URL,
-by clicking on the `App settings` button you can inspect how the GitHub
+if you are clicking on the `App settings` button on that webpage you can inspect
-Application has been created.
-The `tkn pac bootstrap` command will have
+how the GitHub Application has been created.
+The `tkn pac bootstrap` command
-configured everything you need to get started with Pipelines-as-Code, but you
+will have configured everything you need to get started with Pipelines-as-Code,
-can customize advanced settings in there if necessary.
+but you can customize advanced settings in there if necessary.

 {{< hint info >}}
 A useful tab to look at is the "Advanced" tab, this is where you can see all the recent deliveries of the GitHub app toward the Pipelines-as-Code controller.
 This is useful to debug if you have any issues with the communication between GitHub and the endpoint URL, or to investigate which events are being sent.